 Inpatient vs. Outpatient Surgical Treatment of Ankle Fractures

 A recent study conducted by the Northwestern University Feinberg School of Medicine examined inpatient vs outpatient surgical treatment of ankle fractures.
-According the report produced from the study, there were a number of medical benefits to the conducting outpatient surgery on a variety of ankle fractures.
+According to the report produced from the study, there were a number of medical benefits to the conducting outpatient surgery on a variety of ankle fractures.

 Postoperative Recovery Following Ankle Fracture Surgery

-Following surgery, a bulky splint is applied to the ankle until the stitches or staples are removed at approximately two weeks.
+- Following surgery, a bulky splint is applied to the ankle until the stitches or staples are removed at approximately two weeks.

-If the left ankle is broken, you can drive once you once you have stopped taking narcotics.
+- If the left ankle is broken, you can drive once you once you have stopped taking narcotics.
 For the right ankle, driving can be started at 4 to 6 weeks.

-No weight-bearing is permitted until 4 to 6 weeks.
+- No weight-bearing is permitted until 4 to 6 weeks.

-At 4 weeks, exercise activities are initiated in a swimming pool and on a bike.
+- At 4 weeks, exercise activities are initiated in a swimming pool and on a bike.
 At 6 weeks, a gradual increase in activities is recommended.

 Photos of Ankle Fracture